-In principle, BAM aims to invest the entire assets of the above-mentioned funds in investments with sustainable characteristics.
-However, as there is not yet a sufficient amount of data available in every asset class and some companies do not yet have an ESG rating, a minimum percentage allocation to investments with sustainable characteristics is defined.
-Investments that do not fully meet the criteria of BAM's ESG integration approach are allocated a maximum permissible residual quota.
+In principle, BAM aims to invest the entire assets of the above-mentioned funds in a sustainable manner.
+However, as there is not yet a sufficient amount of data available in every asset class and some companies do not yet have an ESG rating, a minimum percentage allocation to investments with sustainable characteristics of 75% is defined.
+Investments that do not fully meet the criteria of BAM's ESG integration approach are allocated a maximum permissible residual share (25%).